 Walking is our preferred mode of getting around.
 Jeannie wears a pedometer and has been recording 6-11 miles each day.
 It is a small price to pay for the delicious meals we have been enjoying.

-Initially, a lot of our time is spent wandering – “Not all who wander are lost.”
-JRR Tolkein.
+Initially, a lot of our time is spent wandering, but as JRR Tolkein said, “Not all who wander are lost.”
 The ancient streets and alleys are convoluted and meander to and fro with seemingly no organization.
 A map is essential, though sometimes hardly better than an abstract scribble.
 However, serendipity often leads us to treasures at most every turn.

 We returned “home” late last night from an overnight visit to Aix-en-Provence a beautiful town about one-half hours train north of Marseilles (which is about two hours from Montpellier).
 Aix-en-Provence is much smaller than Montpellier but much more touristy, and quite a bit more expensive.